Pvt. William Franklin Oldaker

 The members of the battalion pitched the tents in an open field halfway between the Clark Field Administration Building and Fort Stotsenburg.
 The tents were set up in two rows and five men were assigned to each tent.
 There were two supply tents and meals were provided by food trucks stationed at the end of the rows of tents.

 For the next seventeen days the tankers spent much of their time removing cosmoline from their weapons.
 They also spent a large amount of time loading ammunition belts.
 The plan was for them, with the 194th Tank Battalion, to take part in maneuvers.

+The tank battalion received orders on December 21 that it was to proceed north to Lingayen Gulf.
+Because of logistics problems, the B and C Companies soon ran low on gas.
+When they reached Rosario, there was only enough for one tank platoon, from B Company, to proceed north to support the 26th Cavalry.
 Being a half-track driver, Bill was assigned to a platoon of B Company tanks.
-His half track commander was Sgt.
+His half-track commander was Sgt.
 Jim Bashleben.
 Together, they experienced several close calls while fighting the Japanese.

 On one occasion, Bill and Sgt.
 Bashleben were driving down a road when shells began landing around them.
 One shell landed to the side of their half-track in an area where an American unit was bivouacked.
 Sixteen men died in the explosion.
 On a different occasion, Bill witnessed a Japanese shell hit a school bus loaded with Filipino civilians.